34th Battalion (New Zealand): Formation

 Towards the end of 1941 the likelihood of hostilities commencing in the Pacific increased, so the battalion began work on defence emplacements in their sector along the coast.
-Coincidentally manning their defence emplacements on a training exercise when news of the Japanese attack on Pearl Harbour reached Fiji, extra supplies of ammunition were immediately handed out and the battalion remained on action stations for three days before being stood down.
+Coincidentally manning their defence emplacements on a training exercise when news of the Japanese attack on Pearl Harbor reached Fiji, extra supplies of ammunition were immediately handed out and the battalion remained on action stations for three days before being stood down.
 Training was stepped up in preparation for action against the Japanese and in late December 1941, the battalion was formally designated 34th Battalion.
 By now it was up to full strength having received a draft of reinforcements from New Zealand.

 To supplement the defences of Fiji, the brigade group was reinforced from New Zealand with the 14th Brigade.
 The 34th Battalion continued performing garrison duties and carrying out training exercises until, with the United States now taking responsibility for the defence of Fiji, it was relieved by American forces in July 1942.
 At this time, the 34th Battalion returned to New Zealand on board the SS President Coolidge.
 It arrived in Auckland on 6 July and its personnel went on leave before reassembling at Manurewa in early August.

-By this stage of the war, the New Zealand Government had authorised the raising of the 3rd Division for service in the Pacific against the Japanese.
+By this stage of the war, the New Zealand government had authorised the raising of the 3rd Division for service in the Pacific against the Japanese.
 To be formed in New Zealand, the division was based around the recently returned 8th and 14th Brigades, and the battalions making up these formations, and commanded by Major General Harold Barrowclough.
 Barrowclough set about organising the new division and implemented training programs to prepare his new command for fighting against the Japanese in the Pacific.
-However, at the request of Vice Admiral Robert L. Ghormley, commander of the South Pacific Area of Operations, the 34th Battalion was selected in October 1942 to garrison Tonga.
+However, at the request of Vice Admiral Robert L. Ghormley, commander of the South Pacific Area, the 34th Battalion was selected in October 1942 to garrison Tonga.
 The move was to replace American forces that had moved to Guadalcanal.
 The battalion was withdrawn from divisional exercises in the Waikato region of the North Island and shipped to Tonga's main island of Tongatapu aboard the SS President Jackson.
 Now commanded by Lieutenant Colonel Richard Eyre, the battalion remained here under American control for a period of five months.